CATEGORIES & CRITERIA

 - An overview of the brand’s vision and how it drives product development.

-- Details of new bike models or significant product updates launched in 2025, highlighting innovative features, design principles, and quality of manufacturing.
+- Details of new bike models or significant product updates launched in the past 12 months, highlighting innovative features, design principles, and quality of manufacturing.

 - How the brand maintains consistent quality across its product range.